Gokyo Ri trek

 Time to climb the Gokyo Ri

-Climb to Gokyo Ri from Gokyo village, it takes one and half hours to difficulty summit, and make a group photo session, absorbs the Mountain views of Mount Everest, Mount Lhotse, Cho Oyu, slowly sunrise and mountain color converts copper colors, smoothly flash silvers as natural white.
+Climb to Gokyo Ri from Gokyo valley, it takes one and half hours to difficulty summit, and make a group photo session, absorbs the Mountain views of Mount Everest, Mount Lhotse, Cho Oyu, slowly sunrise and mountain colour converts copper colours, smoothly flash silvers as natural white.